 Subject Line: Title of the article

-I noticed that you linked to one of my favorite articles [article name].
+I noticed that you linked to one of my favorite articles [ARTICLE TITLE].
 I reference this post a lot.

 I just wanted to give you a heads up that I published something similar.
-It’s like this [article name] but more thorough and up to date, mine is [article name]: [link]
+It’s like this [ARTICLE TITLE] but more thorough and up to date, mine is [ARTICLE TITLE]: [LINK]

 I’d love to hear your feedback on it as your skim it.
 Also might be worth a mention on your page?

 Theory: Similar to sharing resources in the previous type, sharing feedback follows the same principle.
 By sharing feedback, you engage the prospect in a mutual give and take where you contribute some helpful insight or information that aligns you to their interests as a valuable ally and resource.
 Sharing feedback of value to your prospect can make them indebted to you, whether literally or figuratively.